1: Disinfect the Dead

 Amid the hail of gunfire, J stopped to glance at her reflection.
 Bright moonlight upon glistening oil rendered her a stark, pale ghost.
 Yellow eyes pierced the night air beneath a row of matching bulbs, bright in working order.
-She smoothed a stray strand of synthetic hair back into place among her pigtails, flashed a winning smile, and returned to the hunt.
+She smoothed a strand of stray synthetic hair back into place among her pigtails, flashed a winning smile, and returned to the hunt.

 Hail fell in only one direction: down.
 There was no return fire.
 Above, two angels of death dived through the sky.
-One flew on either side of J, like winged stormclouds.
+Each flew on either side of J, like winged stormclouds.
 Muzzles flashed and gunshots rang out louder than thunder.
 Bullets joined with the falling snow, heavy impacts crunching against the crumbling rooves, or shattering the frosted ground, or smashing flat against the hard asphalt.

 Her sensors traced the origin of the scent.
 Northeast, the chemical gradient suggesting aproximately 15-20 meters.
 Head swiveling around, optics preemptively focusing on the predicted range — there, a flash of movement.
 Target acquired.

 J tsked.
 Running for your worthless life was no excuse to let your wardrobe malfunction.
 And rolling around in the mud and ice like that?
 J would never let the snow ruin her outfit — a business suit and pencil skirt she’d taken pains to fit.
-(A flake fell on her now, contact with her metal chassis immediately turning it to steam.)
+(A flake fell on her now, the contact with her metal chassis immediately turning it to steam.)

 J could imagine the animation onscreen, eyes hollowing with fear, vocalsynth emitting a yelp.
 She couldn’t hear, and in snowfall like this, no amount of gain would recover that audio signal.
 Oh well.
 There’d be plenty of that to come.

-J shook her head and spread her wings.
+J shook her head and spread her bladed wings.
 For the moment she remained undetected — visibility was poor in the storm, and worker drones’ senses were worthless.

 J hoped the drone got a good look at death in its last clock cycle.